 - Broadcast.
 Visible only to organizers, press this button to go live to the front Stage.
 When you click Broadcast, whatever and whoever is visible in the Backstage becomes visible on the front Stage.

 - Video.
 Click this to turn your video on and off.

 - Audio.
 Click this to mute and unmute yourself.

-TIP: When broadcasting, there's a small delay between the Backstage and the main Stage of about 8-15 seconds.
-So when you start broadcasting, start speaking.
+Tip: When broadcasting, there's a small delay between the Backstage and the main Stage of about 10-15 seconds.
+You do not hesitate, however, when you start broadcasting, start speaking.
 You’ll notice when you ask a question, the chat responses from attendees come in about 10 seconds after you finish asking it.
 It takes some getting used to, but with practice it becomes natural.

 Here is a detailed instruction list of what you and your speakers need to do to speak seamlessly at the event.

 - Have your speakers create a Hopin account.

 - Send them a link to register for the event (we suggest using a "Hidden Ticket" at a free or reduced price for paid events).